ishank-devv/NodeJS-2024/S02/E10-authentication-jwt-and-cookies/devTinder-backend/ReadMe.md

 2. Payload/data
 3. Signature

-- Auth Middleware: is needed because we want all( except /signin & /login) the APIs to work after authentication
+- Auth Middleware(userAuth): is needed because we want all( except /signin & /login) the APIs to work after authentication